junichi11/cakephp-netbeans/README.md

 [*1] right-click in project node > CakePHP > (Run Command | Clear Cache | Install Plugins)

+### Existing Source

+Your NetBeans Project needs to have the following trees.

+CakePHP 1.3.x

+    myproject
+    ├─nbproject
+    ├─app
+    ├─cake
+    ├─plugins
+    ├─vendors
+    ├─...

+CakePHP 2.x

+    myproject
+    ├─nbproject
+    ├─app
+    ├─lib
+    │  └─Cake
+    ├─plugins
+    ├─vendors
+    ├─...

+### App Directory Name

+This plugin support only for **"app"** .

+Perhaps, can't use a lot of features if you use another name.

 ### Clear Cache Action

 Delete each files of app/tmp/cache/* directorys.